-I wanted to design and build a computer that’s based around the 6502 microprocessor.
+The 6502 is one of my favourite microprocessors and I wanted to design and build a computer that’s based around it.
 When I say build a 6502 computer, I mean a computer that has been built from scratch!
-When people say that they have built a PC, what they have done is put together circuits and peripherals.
-To me, truly building a computer is building with discrete components, ICs, wires etc. I hope that by following this project, people will find it of interest, learn something and that some will want to build their own.
+When people say that they have built a PC, what they often mean is that they have put together circuits and peripherals.
+To me, truly building a computer is building with discrete components, ICs, wires etc.

 PREFIX | MEANING | EXAMPLE |